Home

 FAQs

-Q: What Is the New 2024 Child Support Law in California?
+What Is the New 2024 Child Support Law in California?

 While the new law may be a more complicated means of determining these payments, the updated format is designed to make support payments an adequate amount for covering expenses but also a more realistically affordable amount for the paying parent.
+The low-income adjustment threshold created by this law is tied to the state minimum wage and increases each year, most recently rising in January 2026.

-Q: How Much Should a Father Pay for Child Support in California?
+How Much Should a Father Pay for Child Support in California?

-A: While the father isn’t always the paying parent for child support in California, the average payment is around $600 per month for one child.
+While the father isn’t always the paying parent for child support in California, the average payment is around $600 per month for one child.
 Additional children will increase the payment amount.
 This can be an estimate of potential court-ordered child support payments for either the mother or the father of a child.

-Q: How Do I Avoid Paying Child Support in California?
+How Do I Avoid Paying Child Support in California?

-A: California law does not allow for parents to waive child support, even if both parents agree to it.
+California law does not allow for parents to waive child support, even if both parents agree to it.
 It is not considered to be in the interest of a child for their non-custodial parent to not pay child support.
 The receiving parent is the only parent who would be legally not required to pay child support.
 In other words, one parent must pay child support payments to the other parent.

 In rare cases, a child support order may be set to zero if it is found that both parents contribute equally to the child’s well-being and earn the same income.

-Q: How Does the Court Calculate Child Support in California?
+How Does the Court Calculate Child Support in California?

 Asking a California Family Law Attorney